History of the Duluth church

 In March, 2000, the Andrews purchased a house.
 When they moved, this allowed Truth for the World to renovate and add to the Andrews’ former residence, and in 2001 TFTW moved into their own 10,200 square foot new building.
 TFTW has added much strength to the Duluth congregation.
 In addition to spreading the gospel, they have spread Duluth’s name around the world.

-After the Andrews family moved away in 2011, the men of the congregation preached in rotation for over a year before our current preacher, Cary Oglesby, joined us in November 2012.
+After the Andrews family moved away in 2011, the men of the congregation preached in rotation for over a year before Cary Oglesby joined us in November 2012.
 Cary labored with us until June 2017 and relocated to be closer to family.
 In January 2018 Morne Stephanus became the new Pulpit Minister at Duluth.
 We are glad to have him and his family be apart of the work in this area.
 We are blessed with capable men who can preach, teach, lead singing, and who are always willing to step up when needed.
 Although smaller in number now, the Duluth church remains strong in faith and is made up of families and individuals who are dedicated to each other and to the Lord.

 Preachers who have served this church are:

 - Arleigh Brogdon (1957-1965), 8 years 9 months part-time

 - Charles Pledge (1973-1982)

 - James Rogers (1988-1992)